-- (a) the Investigation Officer applies to Court for the appointment of a person for the protection, preservation and management of a seized or frozen property as provided in this Act; and - (b) the Court considers the circumstances pertaining to the seized or frozen proceed of crime to necessitate the appointment of the Authority or a Receiver or a Special Manager as it shall be necessary for the effective protection, preservation and management of such property:
+- (a) the Investigation Officer applies to Court for the appointment of a person for the protection, preservation and management of a seized or frozen property as provided in this Act; and - (b) the Court considers the circumstances pertaining to the seized or frozen proceeds of crime to necessitate the appointment of the Authority or a Receiver or a Special Manager as it shall be necessary for the effective protection, preservation and management of such property:

-Provided however, in instances where the Investigation Officer does not make an application for the 15 appointment of the Authority or a Receiver or a Special Manager, and the Court upon the consideration of the nature, value and attendant circumstances pertaining to the property that has been seized or frozen is of the view that the appointment of the Authority or a Receiver or a Special Manager is necessary, the Court shall at its discretion confer the responsibility of protecting, preserving and managing the property to the Authority or make an appointment of a Receiver or a Special Manager in terms of this Part of this Act.
+Provided however, in instances where the Investigation Officer does not make an application for the appointment of the Authority or a Receiver or a Special Manager, and the Court upon the consideration of the nature, value and attendant circumstances pertaining to the property that has been seized or frozen is of the view that the appointment of the Authority or a Receiver or a Special Manager is necessary, the Court shall at its discretion confer the responsibility of protecting, preserving and managing the property to the Authority or make an appointment of a Receiver or a Special Manager in terms of this Part of this Act.

-25 (2) Ordinarily an order authorizing the Authority or the appointment of a Receiver or a Special Manager shall be made after an order judicially freezing the suspected proceeds of crime, due to the circumstances to be recorded:
+(2) Ordinarily an order authorizing the Authority or the appointment of a Receiver or a Special Manager shall be made after an order judicially freezing the suspected proceeds of crime, due to the circumstances to be recorded:

-Provided however the High Court may make order 30 authorizing the Authority or appoint a Receiver or a Special

-Manager to protect, preserve and manage the property, pending an order being made regarding the judicial freezing of the suspected proceeds of crime, if such property has been restrained or seized, and proceedings have been instituted 5 in the High Court for the judicial freezing of the suspected proceeds of crime.
+Provided however the High Court may make order authorizing the Authority or appoint a Receiver or a Special Manager to protect, preserve and manage the property, pending an order being made regarding the judicial freezing of the suspected proceeds of crime, if such property has been restrained or seized, and proceedings have been instituted in the High Court for the judicial freezing of the suspected proceeds of crime.

-- (3) Upon taking into consideration of the value, nature and other relevant attendant circumstances pertaining to the restrained, seized or frozen property, including whether 10 the cost of protection, preservation and management of the property would exceed the value of the property, the Court may as an alternative to the appointment of a Receiver or a Special Manager, direct the Investigation Officer to take necessary measures to protect, preserve and manage such 15 property as far as it may be reasonably possible. - 83.
-(1) Where an order for the protection, preservation Authority, any and management of a property suspected to be proceeds of crime is made in respect of a seized or frozen property, the Authority, any other public authority or Receiver or a 20 Special Manager appointed by the High Court shall be entitled, subject to conditions imposed and directions of the High Court, to the possession, custody, use and control of such property during the operational period of such order.
+(3) Upon taking into consideration of the value, nature and other relevant attendant circumstances pertaining to the restrained, seized or frozen property, including whether the cost of protection, preservation and management of the property would exceed the value of the property, the Court may as an alternative to the appointment of a Receiver or a Special Manager, direct the Investigation Officer to take necessary measures to protect, preserve and manage such property as far as it may be reasonably possible.

-other public authority or Receiver or a Special Manager to take possession, use and control etc. of the property
+Special Manager to take possession, use and control etc. of the property Authority to function as Receiver Receivers